-The Quality Incentive Payment System (QIPS) program offers primary care practices incentives for providing quality health care and effectively managing the care of their Independence Blue Cross (Independence) HMO and PPO membership, including the management of National BlueCard® PPO members.
+The Quality Incentive Payment System (QIPS) program offers primary care practices incentives for providing quality health care and effectively managing the care of their Independence Blue Cross (Independence) HMO, POS, and PPO membership, including the management of National BlueCard[®] PPO members.

-The QIPS program is recognized as a Total CareSM (TC) program by the Blue Cross and Blue Shield Association (BCBSA), an association of independent Blue Cross[®] and Blue Shield[®] plans and recognized by the Centers for Medicare & Medicaid Services (CMS) as an Advanced Alternative Payment Model (APM).
-This means that Comprehensive Primary Care Plus (CPC+) practices may use their participation in the QIPS program to achieve Advanced APM status in the Medicare Access and CHIP Reauthorization Act of 2015's Quality Payment Program.
+The QIPS program is recognized as a Total CareSM (TC) program by the Blue Cross and Blue Shield Association (BCBSA), an association of independent Blue Cross[®] and Blue Shield[®] plans

-Detailed information regarding TC, CPC+, as well as member attribution, is available in Appendix A: General information.
+Detailed information regarding TC and member attribution is available in Appendix A: General information.